spartypkp/iwanttobeanaiengineer/projectDocumentation.md

 ### Content Copilot Implementation

-The website now includes Content Copilot, an admin-only feature designed to streamline content creation and editing through AI-assisted conversation:
+The website now includes Content Copilot, an admin-only feature designed to streamline content creation and editing through AI-assisted conversation.
+This feature is now considered **in production and finished**.

 1. **Core Functionality**
    - Implemented a conversational interface for managing Sanity CMS content